When I came across My Online Business Empire, I wanted to learn more about MOBE.

 How insulting is that?
 If I’m not the right fit for MOBE, they will refund me on the spot.
 Let’s do it this way, why don’t I see if MOBE is the right fit for me and not give them a dime.

-This $49 dollar fee is also for a Non-Disclose Agreement with access to highly proprietary information.
+This $49 fee is also for a Non-Disclose Agreement with access to highly proprietary information.

 Sounds like I can get sued.
-No thanks, that $49 dollars seem like more trouble to me.
+No thanks, that $49 seems like more trouble to me.
 NO THANKS!
 MOBE, you’re not the right fit for me.

 Matt Lloyd says he will give me a 30-day money-back guarantee if I go through the training.